Skip to main content

 Biography

 Ted (he/they) is a PhD student in computational mechanics in the Department of Engineering.
 He graduated with an MEng degree in Civil Engineering from Durham in 2021 before continuing his studies into a PhD with a departmental/EPSRC studentship.
-His undergraduate final year project, completed under the supervision of Professor Charles Augarde, focused on developing an engineer's guide on the Virtual Element Method, a recently-developed computational technique for polytopal meshes.
+His undergraduate final year project, completed under the supervision of Professor Charles Augarde, focused on developing an engineer's guide to the Virtual Element Method, a recently developed numerical technique for polytopal meshes.

 Research Project